 There’s a campsite located right next to the reservoir for anglers wanting easy access to the water.
 Scan the map of this area, and you’ll see two nearby reservoirs, Cone and Gurley.
 However, Gurley is reported to have no fish, while there isn’t any information about fishing being allowed at Cone, so it’s best to stick with Miramonte.

-The centerpiece of Ridgeway State Park, Ridgeway Reservoir is locally beloved for being a great place to catch Kokanee, Splake, Rainbow, and Brown Trout.
-Smallmouth Bass, which were illegally introduced here, are also here.
-Colorado Parks & Wildlife are eager to see them gone, which means there are not bag limits on them.
+The centerpiece of Ridgway State Park, Ridgway Reservoir is locally beloved for being a great place to catch Kokanee, Splake, Rainbow, and Brown Trout.
+Smallmouth Bass, which were illegally introduced here, is also here.
+Colorado Parks & Wildlife are eager to see them gone, which means there are no bag limits on them.

 Curecanti NRA (Blue Mesa Reservoir)